pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 - All the locks will be released when the transaction is committed or rolled back.

-- Deadlock occurred in the concurrent transactions will be detected by Deadlock Detector and a DEADLOCK `Error` which is the same as that in MySQL will be returned.
+- Deadlock which occurs in the concurrent transactions will be detected by Deadlock Detector and a DEADLOCK `Error` which is the same as that in MySQL will be returned.

-- You can choose optimistic transactional model or pessimistic transactional model in TiDB by specifying the model to execute.
+- You can choose optimistic transactional model or pessimistic transactional model in TiDB by specifying the model to adopt.

 ## How To Enable Pessimistic Transactional Model?